A Show Called Fred

 A Show Called Fred provoked strong reactions upon broadcast for its unusual content.
 The People reported that the show had received more telephone complaints than any other ITV show for being difficult to understand.
 Reviewing the programme in the Daily Mirror, Clifford Davis described it as "the most meaningless, weird, un-funny piffle ever to have been perpetrated on TV".
 In other quarters, the show garnered critical acclaim.
 Kenneth Baily of The People described it as "a new approach to TV fun" and "just as original as the Goons and radio's inimitable It's That Man Again".
 Writing for Truth, Denis Thomas singled out the show from any other comedy show on television, describing it as "so televisually funny: this, for once, is a variety programme which owes nothing at all to gramophone records or to the Palladium, or even to cabaret".
 Thomas's comments were echoed by Truth's Bernard Levin, who noted that the show had been "hailed in many quarters as not only the funniest thing that has ever been seen on television, but as the first programmes to exploit the full resources of the newest medium in a manner which owes nothing to the methods of any older one".

 It was followed by Son of Fred later in 1956.
 A half-hour special, Best of Fred, was broadcast on 18 September 1963 combining surviving sketches from A Show Called Fred and Son of Fred.
 The 1995 convention of the Goon Show Preservation Society was billed as A Weekend Called Fred, followed in 2003 by its successor, the Great Grandson of a Weekend Called Fred, held in Egham, Surrey.

-As of 2021, the series's fifth episode is available to stream on BFI Player.
+Although the series's fifth episode has previously been available to stream on BFI Player, as of September 2023 it is no longer available.